 That formula works against struggling teams like the Colts.
 But here’s the thing to keep in mind: Although the nation got to see the Bucs on Monday night, we still really don’t know what they’re all about.

 We’re going to find out very soon.
 The Bucs travel to San Francisco on Sunday to play a 49ers team that’s started better than a lot of people expected.
 They then get to fly back across the country for a home game with the Saints, who are every bit as good as people expected.
 After that, the Bucs fly out of the country to take on the Chicago Bears in a “home game’’ in London on Oct.
 23.

 After that, they get a bye week before facing the Saints again -- in New Orleans.

 Between now and then, we’ll find out what we didn’t find out Monday night.
 We’ll discover if the Bucs are any good.

 This is the NFL’s youngest team and there have been some positive signs.
 McCoy, Clayborn and a very young defensive line continue to show promise.
 Second-year receiver Preston Parker is becoming a playmaker.
 Blount can wear down a defense and Freeman usually seems to have a steady hand when it matters most.

 “A win is a win,’’ center Jeff Faine said.
 “As long as we keep stacking them up, we’re headed in a positive direction.’’

-Faine is absolutely right.
-But the wins aren’t going to be so easy to stack up in the coming weeks unless the Bucs take more steps in a positive direction.
+Faine’s absolutely right.
+But the wins aren’t going to be so easy to stack up in the coming weeks unless the Bucs take lots more steps in a positive direction.
 The wins aren’t going to come unless the Bucs do a lot of cleaning up quickly.